No new opportunities at this time, please check again in the future.

 - You come from a diverse background.

-The Central Alberta FASD Network is seeking new board members to serve two-year terms beginning in October 2019.
+The Central Alberta FASD Network is seeking new board members.
 Please email email@example.com to receive more detailed information about the Network and the Board of Directors, and to receive an application which will be reviewed by the Recruiting Team.

 The Central Alberta FASD Network is a non-profit organization offering community-based, cost-free services to persons living with Fetal Alcohol Spectrum Disorder (FASD) and their caregivers.
 With offices in Red Deer and Rocky Mountain House, we are part of a system-wide FASD Network model that has made Alberta a leader in service delivery, both in Canada and internationally.
 We offer education, prevention, assessment and diagnosis, and outreach and support services.